Bhabuk/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-The code aggregates the total number of steps takesn in a day
+The code aggregates the total number of steps takesn in a day.
+The values are displayed through a barplot.
+It also displays the mean and the median of the steps taken daily.

 ```r
 Dailysteps <- aggregate(steps ~ date, stepData, sum)